jameskimmel/InvoiceNinja-V5-on-Ubuntu/installation.md

 ```bash
 sudo mysql_secure_installation
 ```
+Enter,
+Enter,
+Enter,
-Enter,  insert a password for the root account, repeat, Enter, Enter, Enter, Enter.
+insert a password for the root account, repeat the password,
+Enter,
+Enter,
+Enter,
+Enter.
 You should see "Thanks for using MariaDB"

 login to the database
 ```bash